PR0BLITZ/chromebox/README.md

 # chromebox
-ASUS Chromebox recycling tips and tricks for personal record
+ASUS Chromebox recycling tips and tricks for personal record.
+Also, I want this to be simple and comprehensive enough to be followed.

 Setup
 - Monitor & HDMI Cable